 - 10.1 PREPA shall own and maintain all meters and metering devices used to measure the delivery and receipt of Net Electrical Output, for payment purposes.
-Seller shall install primary and back-up meters and metering devices subject to Section 10.3 as part of the Additional Interconnection Facilities; provided that such meters and metering devices shall be subject to PREPA's approval as provided in Article 9. - 10.2 All meters and metering equipment used to determine the Net Electrical Output delivered to PREPA shall be located at the Interconnection Point and sealed.
+SELLER shall install primary and back-up meters and metering devices subject to Section 10.3 as part of the Additional Interconnection Facilities; provided that such meters and metering devices shall be subject to PREPA's approval. - 10.2 All meters and metering equipment used to determine the Net Electrical Output delivered to PREPA shall be located at the Interconnection Point and sealed.
 The seals may only be broken by PREPA personnel when the meters are to be inspected, tested or adjusted.
-PREPA shall give Seller two (2) weeks prior written notice thereof and Seller shall have the right to have a representative present during the meter inspection, testing or adjustment.
-If either Party believes that there has been a meter failure or stoppage, it shall immediately notify the other Party to coordinate an inspection or test at the earliest convenient date. -----
+PREPA shall give SELLER prior notice thereof and SELLER shall have the right to have a representative present during the meter inspection, testing or adjustment.
+If either Party believes that there has been a meter failure or stoppage, it shall immediately notify the other Party to coordinate an inspection or test at the earliest convenient date.